mailermailer/mailermailer-wp/README.md

 #### How do I set up the CAPTCHA?

 If you'd like to add a CAPTCHA to your MailerMailer signup form, you'll first need to [follow the instructions on Google](https://developers.google.com/recaptcha/docs/start) for obtaining an API key pair.
-Once you have the pair of keys, you can enter then under Settings > MailerMailer Settings > CAPTCHA Settings.
+Once you have the pair of keys, you can enter them under Settings > MailerMailer Settings > CAPTCHA Settings.

 #### I just changed my signup form on MailerMailer.
 How do I update the widget?